 CURBSIDE MANAGEMENT RECOMMENDATIONS MONITORING METRICS TRADEOFFS COST FACTORS 1.
 Launch a pilot to digitally map and collect data on blocks with high parking demand and activity (alleys, curbsides) (also in Mobility Infrastructure) Pilot metrics can include: Number of parking and curbside activities quantified Number of new and revised policies/operating improvements undertaken based on pilot data and analysis Program metrics can include: percent of parking and curbside digitized; number and location of parking & loading congestion hotspots addressed Number of new or revised policies and/or operating improvements undertaken based on the program's data and analysis Pros: Some technology companies underwrite the costs of a pilot; data can also be used to support economic development and traffic management processes Considerations: Depending on the method of data collection, may need to secure agreements to install cameras to collect data and operate the program Initial Costs: Depends on vendor, but at minimum includes staff time for initiating and developing a pilot project for digital mapping (\$) On-going Costs: If pilot is successful, then costs of developing a program, data management, data integration, and training (\$\$) 2.
 Direct trucks to side streets and/ or increase fines (or alternatively ban trucks altogether) Number of citations for commercial loading violations Pros: Eliminate congestion and traffic blockage due to large trucks Considerations: Reaction from delivery companies and drivers; an immediate ban would not give time for transition Initial Costs: Signage, enforcement (\$) 3.
-Create and/or incorporate a sidewalk/curb committee within the Delray Beach Parking Management Advisory Board (PMAB) to meet regularly and review curb/sidewalk conditions, policy, and management Incorporation of sidewalk/curb activity into new or expanded PMAB committee Pros: Creates robust consideration of parking and loading systems Considerations: None Initial Costs: None 4.Install variable message signs for curbside use assignment Pilot to initiate new signage Pros: Would allow flexible curbside uses Considerations: Relatively few designs to choose from; City will need to update zoning to include variable signs Initial Costs: Initiation of a pilot and hardware/ software costs On-going Costs: If adopted, the need to manage display information, resolve disputes, and maintain the system 5.
+Create and/or incorporate a sidewalk/curb committee within the Delray Beach Parking Management Advisory Board (PMAB) to meet regularly and review curb/sidewalk conditions, policy, and management Incorporation of sidewalk/curb activity into new or expanded PMAB committee Pros: Eliminate congestion and traffic blockage due to large trucks Considerations: Reaction from delivery companies and drivers; an immediate ban would not give time for transition Initial Costs: Signage, enforcement (\$) 4.Install variable message signs for curbside use assignment Pilot to initiate new signage Pros: Would allow flexible curbside uses Considerations: Relatively few designs to choose from; would need to consult business owners and users to develop curb assignments and hours Initial Costs: Initiation of a pilot and hardware/ software costs On-going Costs: If adopted, the need to manage display information, resolve disputes, and maintain the system 5.
 Investigate a truck delivery reservation system similar to Washington, D.C.
-If desired, find products to build own system Inclusion of pick-up/drop-off locations in wayfinding plan Pros: Washington, D.C. has had luck in reducing commercial delivery-related congestion Considerations: New technology; feedback from delivery companies unaccustomed to scheduling deliveries Initial Costs: Depends on whether vendors will provide hardware and reservation system for the pilot On-going Costs: Likely subscription model, enforcement (\$)
+If desired, find products to build own system Inclusion of pick-up/drop-off locations in wayfinding plan Pros: Washington, D.C. has had luck in reducing commercial delivery-related congestion Considerations: New technology; feedback from delivery companies unaccustomed to scheduling deliveries Initial Costs: Depends on whether vendors will provide hardware and reservation system for the pilot On-going Costs: Likely subscription model, enforcement